 There’s a lot of talk and opinion about growth hacking.
-Growth hacking can be a viable approach for product development, but it’s not the best way to execute marketing and sales to grow a startup.
+Growth hacking can be a viable approach to gauge product-market fit and capture some early customers, but without the right plan it can be a very risky way to try and grow a startup.
 In fact, more often than not growth hacking is an expensive, disorganized way to kill a startup before it even gets off the ground.

 What's the problem with growth hacking?

-Growth hacking may seem like it’s a good idea in theory, but in practice, it’s messy and potentially expensive.
+Growth hacking may seem like it’s a good idea in theory, but in practice, it’s often disorganized and always disconnected.

 The whole basis of growth hacking is rapid movement from one customer segment to another, with quickly-paced blog and social media posts, online advertising, and other media, addressing each customer segment with a scattershot approach to see which one 'bites' first.

 The problem with growth hacking is that most startups aren’t prepared with the right information, systems, strategies and resources to efficiently and effectively execute the tactics and processes to accelerate growth.
 Money and time is wasted addressing markets and methods that won’t deliver results, typically due to incomplete or misguided research, absent or at best immature processes, and lack of staff and systems to support the effort - which ultimately ends in a frustrating waste of time and capital.